Dev-Abu/Dev-Abu/README.md

 ###

-<p align="center">My Name is Abu Sayam.
-I'm working as a Javascript developer.
-I love learning something new and applying it to real life.<br>I like to be focused and responsible for the work I'm doing.</p>
+<p align="left">My Name is Abu Sayam.
+I'm working as a Javascript developer.<br/> I love learning something new and applying it to real life.<br>I like to be focused and responsible for the work I'm doing.</p>

 ###